Dragonmystic707/exalted-reincarnated/docs/Nocturnals/Charms.md

 The Nocturnal cuts their bonds with the reality that exists, and instead tethers their bonds to the pull of the Night Sky.

-While motes are committed, gravity for the Nocturnal is inverted and allows them to fall upwards.
+Gravity for the Nocturnal is inverted and allows them to fall upwards, at their choice.
 Fall damage still applies.

 ### Dual Face Observation